Nurufu/Glimmer-Solver/README.md

 6. Type `pip install -r requirements.txt` into command prompt to install the depencies needed to run the script

 ## Usage Guide
+For best results, keep your web browser at default zoom level
 1. Open the folder you extracted the zip to and open the command prompt
 2. Start a game of Glimmer &amp; Gloom on the very hard difficulty
 3. Make sure the Glimmer &amp; Gloom game window is not blocked by any other windows (See demonstration clip for an example)